llvm/llvm-project/llvm/docs/CodeOfConduct.rst

 community members from having to interact with people who are consistently not respecting the code of conduct.
 Please refer to the :doc:`Developer Policy<DeveloperPolicy>` section on Bans for how to handle interactions with former community members.
+If you need further guidance, please contact conduct@llvm.org.

 Code of Conduct Committee
 =========================